Tilak2002/Code_Summarization_Evaluation_using_LLMs_DeepSeek_LLaMA_Cohere_Gemini/README.md

 Expert Simulation: Frames responses as if from a senior developer.

 🧠 Multi-LLM Backend (Local Inference)
-Instead of relying on cloud-based APIs, we leverage locally hosted LLMs using Ollama for full control, reproducibility, and offline experimentation:
+Instead of relying on cloud-based APIs, I leveraged locally hosted LLMs using Ollama for full control, reproducibility, and offline experimentation (along with LLMs using APIs):

 DeepSeek-Coder (via Ollama)